fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 What about new types?
 If we were to add a new course part, wouldn't it be nice to know if we haven't yet implemented handling of that type in our code?
 With the example above, a new type would go to the <i>default</i> block and nothing would get printed for a new type.
 Sometimes this is of course totally acceptable, e.g. if you only want to handle specific (not all) cases of a type union, but in most cases it is recommended to handle all variations separately.

-With TypeScript we can use a way of type checking, which is called exhaustive type checking.
+With TypeScript we can use a method that is called <i>exhaustive type checking</i>.
 Its basic principle is that if we encounter an unexpected value, we call a function that accepts a value with the type [never](https://www.typescriptlang.org/docs/handbook/basic-types.html#never) and also has the return type <i>never</i>.

 A straight forward version of the function could look like this: